David Como

 David Como (born 1970) is an American historian.
 Since 2018, he serves as a tenured Professor at the Department of History at Stanford University.
 Prior, he was an Assistant and then Associate Professor at the same department (having been affiliated with Stanford since 2002).
 He received a Bachelor's degree in history from Stanford in 1992, and a PhD from Princeton University in 1999.
 Prior to working at Stanford, Como served as Assistant Professor at the University of Maryland from 2000-2002.
 He was an Instructor and Postdoctoral Fellow at the University of Chicago from 1998-2000.
 He is an elected council member of the North American Conference on British Studies.

 In his book Radical Parliamentarians and the English Civil War (2018), Como offers a reinterpretation of English radicalism and the outcome of mid-17th-century revolts, noting the roles of artisans, preachers and soldiers in forming revolutionary politics.
 According to Melinda Zook, this approach enlarges the analytical focus beyond ministerial factions.
 Como argues that rising radicalisation and changes in allegiance among these groups contributed to the evolution of the English conflict into a revolutionary war.
 Zook suggests that this approach fills a gap left by earlier historians, who primarily focused on ministerial factions.

+Together with Michael Questier, Como was the editor of Religion, Politics and the Public Sphere, 1500-1850, a collection of essays written in honor of fellow historian Peter Lake published in 2025.